Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Experimental Details and Further Experiments

-Our experiments closely follow the setup of \citet{brady2023provably}.
+This experiment closely follows the setup of \citet{brady2023provably}.
 We first sample latent variables from a standard normal distribution and then generate observations by passing them through an invertible MLP.
 The outputs are concatenated as

 For each $\vgen^{(i)}$, the slot dimension is fixed at $\dim(\setsrc_i) = 3$, and the slot-output dimension is set to 20.
 The overlap ratio is determined by the output dimensions of $\vgen^{(1)}$ and $\vgen^{(1,2)}$: if they have the same number of output dimensions, the overlap is 50\%.
 Strictly speaking, for $\numslot > 2$, this implies that in Figure~\ref{fig:recon_cc_sis}, $\numslot - 2$ slots exhibit a 66\% overlap.